 The inserts must be placed into a cart exempt from fresh food or trash.
 Beverage or supply carts are best.
-A cart with shelf stable food items is acceptable; as well as any freeload galley compartment.
+A cart with shelf stable food items is acceptable.

 Absolutely!
 In fact, it’s guaranteed those flights will be returning to a hub city where the cans will be recycled.